ykamchi/dev-utils/backend/tools/dev-tool-stocks/README.md

 ### API Key Configuration

-This tool uses the Alpha Vantage API for real stock data.
+This tool requires an Alpha Vantage API key for real stock data.
 You have two options for API key configuration:

 1. **Environment Variable**: Set `ALPHA_VANTAGE_API_KEY` in your system environment
 2. **.env File**: Add your API key to the tool's `.env` file: